-As if on cue the agile wallaby looks up at our vehicle, stares briefly, then bounds casually into the camouflage of the bush.
+As if on cue, the agile wallaby looks up at our vehicle, stares briefly, then bounds casually into the camouflage of the bush.

 He’s our welcoming committee at famous Katherine Gorge — now known as Nitmiluk Gorge — in Nitmiluk National Park.
-Located at the southern tip of Kakadu National Park in the Northern Territory, Nitmiluk (meaning cicada place) is 224 kilometres southeast of Darwin and 29 kilometres northeast of the town of Katherine.
+Located at the southern tip of Kakadu National Park in the Northern Territory, Nitmiluk (meaning cicada place) is 224 kilometres south-east of Darwin and 29 kilometres north-east of the town of Katherine.

-I’m about to undertake a cruise through Nitmiluk Gorge.
+I’m about to board a cruise through Nitmiluk Gorge.
 Arguably Nitmiluk National Park’s main attraction, Nitmiluk Gorge is a series of 13 steep-walled sandstone chasms carved over time by the Katherine River — some with depths up to 100 metres.
 During the wet season (November to April) the entire waterway floods.
 It flows for 12 kilometres before opening out further upstream.
 During the dry season (May to October) the water level drops by up to two metres and the gorges become almost separate entities, divided by exposed rocks.

 The Jawoyn Aboriginal people are the traditional landowners of the region and they jointly manage Nitmiluk National Park with Parks and Wildlife Northern Territory.
 Indigenous-owned and operated Nitmiluk Tours offers a variety of tours and cruises in the park, including our 9am Nit Nit Dreaming Two Gorge Tour.